BeratHundurel/Service-Generator-CLI/README.md

    ```

    This command installs the tool globally on your system.

-#### Usage

-Once installed, you can use ServiceGeneratorWebbilir to generate files and code by executing commands like `service generate Blog` (example).

-#### Documentation

-For more information and detailed usage instructions, visit the [ServiceGeneratorWebbilir NuGet package page](https://www.nuget.org/packages/ServiceGeneratorWebbilir).

 #### What Service Generator CLI Does

 1. Service and Interface Generation: Automatically generates service interface (I{ServiceName}Service.cs) and implementation (Ef{ServiceName}Service.cs) files.